 We also have a secondary very tiny guest trailer/cabin.
 I can't stress enough that it is very very small, basically big enough for one person to eat and sleep comfortably, but not much more.
 There are two small bunks and a small 2 burner wood cookstove for heating and cooking.
 It has a small counter and a greywater sink.
 It is wired to our solar electricity, so there are lights and outlets for limited power usage.
 It also houses part of our library.
 It's insulated and does well for most of the year except when it gets really cold.
 It is a little easier to heat in the winter than the larger tiny house.
 The guest trailer is less than 100 feet from our house.

 Neither of the structures have any sort of bathroom and we have a composting outhouse for #2.

 We have wi-fi through the cell towers, but the wi-fi signal is weak at best to the guest accommodations.
 Our cell reception is also a bit spotty and some carriers don't work here at all, but guests are welcome to use our phone if they need to and they can use the wi-fi in our unheated workshop.
 WE DON'T HAVE RUNNING WATER, so no hot showers at the moment.
 There are a few swimming areas nearby and we usually have more than enough rainwater for cold outdoor showers in the summer.
+We have a temporary (very rustic) sauna that we fire up and bathe in once a week.
 Guests are expected to haul their own water (or melt snow) for cooking and drinking.
 There is a spring in the center of the property.
 May-October there is usually plenty of rainwater for washing.

 It should be noted that our house and guest accommodations are very small.
 We hope to attract people who love the great outdoors.